ollegreen/Retail_Sales_Demand_Predictions/Report/capstone_report.md

   * CPI - the consumer price index
   * Unemployment - the unemployment rate
   * IsHoliday - whether the week is a special holiday week

 ##### 2. train.csv

 Historical sales data used for training.
 Within this tab you will find the following fields:

   * Store - the store number
   * Dept - the department number
   * Date - the week
   * Weekly_Sales -  sales for the given department in the given store
 * IsHoliday - whether the week is a special holiday week

 ##### 3. test.csv

 Same as train.csv in terms of columns, but instead we don't find the "Weekly_Sales", as this will be our dependent variable we will try to predict future sales in the final submission for the kaggle competition.

   ##### 4. stores.csv

 Anonymized information about the 45 stores, indicating the type and size of store.

 * The store number (anonomised)
   * Type
   * Size

-  ##### Note:

-  Currently given the data provided in the competition, we do not have any other related data sets or input data that we could or should utilise, to be in alignment with the competition rules at kaggle.com.
+  **Note:** Currently given the data provided in the competition, we do not have any other related data sets or input data that we could or should utilise, to be in alignment with the competition rules at kaggle.com.

   ### Problem Statement

-In this section, you will want to clearly define the problem that you are trying to solve, including the strategy (outline of tasks) you will use to achieve the desired solution.
-You should also thoroughly discuss what the intended solution will be for this problem.
-Questions to ask yourself when writing this section:

-  - _Is the problem statement clearly defined?
-Will the reader understand what you are expecting to solve?_
-  - _Have you thoroughly discussed how you will attempt to solve the problem?_
-  - _Is an anticipated solution clearly defined?
-Will the reader understand what results you are looking for?_

   #### What will we solve